Ficus bonsai care

 Maintaining a Ficus Bonsai properly is easy.
 Just follow the instructions:

-- 7.Cut the Ficus Bonsai back in May and July (if the shoots are long enough)
+- Prune the bonsai in May and July (if the shoots are long enough)